MathBuff/MathBuffDB/README.txt

 This is a .sh file that contains a bash script that I use the windows subsystem for linux with in order to more readily test the program using the command line via the clang compiler.

+/save
+This is a file that I spent 2 hours figureing out that the line ending encoding for windows and unix somehow differ for whatever reason.
+It caused problems until I figured I change a few settings in notepads and create a new file from within notepads.
+I was able to get the unix line ending down, which is compatable with bash.

+====MISC====
+Refference for me to get a fast WSL start: cd /mnt cd /c cd /Users/Lucas/documents/AProjects/Prog/MathBuffDB